 Eclairs are one of the many delicious desserts and savory confections made with choux paste (pâte à choux).
 Traditionally, choux paste contains nothing more than butter, water, flour and eggs, but most modern recipes (this one included) add in a bit of salt and sugar for flavor.
 The magical thing about choux paste is that it puffs up while baking, creating a hollow interior that's perfect for filling with luscious things like pastry cream.

+#1.
 The dough for chocolate eclairs is essentially an emulsion - which means the ingredients must be thoroughly combined in the right order and at the right temperatures.
-It’s very important that the milk, water, butter, salt, and sugar come to a very rapid boil before adding the flour.
-Once the four has been added, it’s also important to cook it for at least 5-8 minutes over medium-low heat, stirring vigorously in order for the flour and butter to thoroughly combine.
-You want to see a thin floury film begin to form on the bottom of the pan, signaling that the dough has dried out a bit and that the ingredients have come together.
+It’s very important that the milk, water, butter, salt, and sugar come to a full boil before adding the flour.
+Once the four has been added, it’s also important to cook it for at least 1 minute over medium-low heat, stirring vigorously, to cook the flour and create structure in the dough.

 Every component of a Chocolate Eclair should add flavor.

 One final thing - many choux pastry recipes call for just a pinch of salt and no sugar.
 The idea is that the pastry itself is simply a carrier for the filling.
 When it comes to my idea of the perfect chocolate eclair, this is only true to a point.
 You wouldn't necessarily want to eat the eclair pastry shell all on it's own.
 It's meant to be filled with pastry cream and topped with chocolate.